Chauvet-Pro/COLORADO-1-QUAD/Firmware/Firmware update instructions.md

+Download the latest Zip release.
-1.  unZip the zip file.
+Unzip the zip file.
+locate the .bin file
-2.  use the uploder software.
+open the uploader software.
-3.  select the .bin file from the unziped folder.
+Select the .bin file
-4.  x
-5.  x
-6.  x
-7.  x
+connect the uploader to the fixture using a DMX cable in the uploader software, click "upload." after the upload is complete, reboot the fixture, and you are done.